GREAT Score: Global Robustness Evaluation of Adversarial Perturbation using Generative Models: GREAT Score: Methodology and Algorithms

 \subsection{Calibrated GREAT Score}

-In cases when one has additional knowledge of adversarial examples on a set of images from a generative model, e.g., successful adversarial perturbations (an upper bound on the minimal perturbation of each sample) returned by any norm-minimization adversarial attack method such as the CW attack \cite{carlini2017towards}, we can further ``calibrate'' the Great Score with respect to the available perturbations.
+In cases when one has additional knowledge of adversarial examples on a set of images from a generative model, e.g., successful adversarial perturbations (an upper bound on the minimal perturbation of each sample) returned by any norm-minimization adversarial attack method such as the CW attack \citep{carlini2017towards}, the CW attack employs two loss terms, classification loss and distance metric, to generate adversarial examples.
+See Appendix \ref{sub_cw_our} for details.
+We can further ``calibrate'' the GREAT Score with respect to the available perturbations.
 Moreover, since Theorem \ref{thm_glo_guarantee} informs some design choices on the model output layer, as long as the model output is a non-negative $K$-dimensional vector $f \in [0,1]^K$ reflecting the prediction confidence over $K$ classes, we will incorporate such flexibility in the calibration process.

 Specifically, we use calibration in the model ranking setup where there are $M$ models $\{f^{(j)}\}_{j=1}^M$ for evaluation, and each model (indexed by $j$) has a set of known perturbations $\{\delta_i^{(j)}\}_{i=1}^N$ on a common set of $N$ image-label pairs $\{x_i,y_i\}_{i=1}^N$ from the same generative model.
 We further consider four different model output layer designs (that are attached to the model logits): (i) \textsf{sigmoid}($\cdot|T_1$): sigmoid with temperature $T_1$, (ii) \textsf{softmax}($\cdot|T_2$): softmax with temperature $T_2$, (iii) \textsf{sigmoid}(\textsf{softmax}($\cdot|T_2=1)|T_1$): sigmoid with temperature after softmax, and (iv) \textsf{softmax}(\textsf{sigmoid}($\cdot|T_1=1)|T_2$): softmax with temperature after sigmoid.
-Finally, let $\{\widehat{\Omega}_{S}(f^{(j)})\}_{j=1}^M$ denote the Great Score computed based on $\{x_i,y_i\}_{i=1}^N$ for each model.
-We calibrate Great Score by optimizing some rank statistics (e.g., the Spearman's rank correlation coefficient) over the temperature parameter by comparing the ranking consistency between $\{\widehat{\Omega}_{S}(f^{(j)})\}_{j=1}^M$ and $\{\delta_i^{(j)}\}_{i=1}^N$.
+Finally, let $\{\widehat{\Omega}_{S}(f^{(j)})\}_{j=1}^M$ denote the GREAT Score computed based on $\{x_i,y_i\}_{i=1}^N$ for each model.
+We calibrate GREAT Score by optimizing some rank statistics (e.g., the Spearman's rank correlation coefficient) over the temperature parameter by comparing the ranking consistency between $\{\widehat{\Omega}_{S}(f^{(j)})\}_{j=1}^M$ and $\{\delta_i^{(j)}\}_{i=1}^N$.
 In our experiments, we find that setting (iv) gives the best result and use it as the default setup for calibration, as detailed in Appendix \ref{sub_calibration}.